 Elizabeth Kwaw, Ros Grimes and Andrew Bryce (Ecorys)

-Acas evaluates all training courses immediately after each event via customer feedback forms, however this report represents a more in-depth evaluation based on longer questionnaires with Acas' main commissioning clients, 3-9 months post-training.
+Acas evaluates all training service courses immediately after each event via customer feedback forms, however this report represents a more in-depth evaluation based on longer questionnaires with Acas' main commissioning clients, 3-9 months post-training.
 The report discusses the impacts of 'Open Access' training detailing the medium to long-term organisational effects of the service and comparing impacts and effectiveness of different topic/product types to evaluate and improve the service.

 - Mediation: A Thematic Review of the Acas/CIPD Evidence [806kb] Ref: 13/11